reflectivity map

 Gulf of Mexico Region

-The mission of the Minerals Management Service (MMS) is to manage the mineral resources on the Nation’s Outer Continental Shelf (OCS) in an environmentally sound and safe manner.
-The MMS manages mineral resources through the analysis of geological and geophysical data and information acquired through private, public, and Governmental sources.
+The mission of the U.S. Minerals Management Service (MMS) is to manage the mineral resources on the nation’s outer continental shelf in an environmentally sound and safe manner.
+The MMS manages mineral resources through the analysis of geological and geophysical data and information acquired through private, public, and governmental sources.
 Protecting unique and sensitive environmental resources is integral to managing mineral extraction in an environmentally sound and safe manner.
 To protect such resources, we must first determine where they are located.

-As a first step, MMS geoscientists initiated an ambitious program in 1999 to map the seafloor using 3-D seismic over 76,000 square miles across the upper and lower slopes of the Gulf of Mexico.
-As a result of this study, we have mapped about 95% of the seafloor in the Gulf of Mexico within the U.S Exclusive Economic Zone deeper than about 200m.
+As a first step, MMS geoscientists initiated an ambitious program in 1999 to map the sea floor using three-dimensional (3-D) seismic over 76,000 square miles across the upper and lower slopes of the Gulf of Mexico.
+As a result of this study, we have mapped about 95% of the sea floor in the Gulf of Mexico within the U.S. Exclusive Economic Zone, deeper than about 200 meters (m).

-When mapping the seafloor with 3-D seismic, the geophysical software used provides two maps of the study area.
-One is the bathymetry, or water depth; the other is seismic amplitude, which is the strength of the response of the sound energy bouncing off the seafloor.
+When mapping the sea floor with 3-D seismic, researchers use geophysical software that provides two maps of the study area.
+One is the bathymetry, or water depth; the other is seismic amplitude, which is the strength of the response of the sound energy bouncing off the sea floor.
 For example, the response from soft bottom mud that occurs in most deep-water areas is a low seismic amplitude, while the response from hard surfaces (carbonate rocks, hydrates, and benthic communities such as mussel and clam beds) is generally a high seismic amplitude.

 1. better understand the distribution of hydrocarbons in the subsurface,